 PageRank Superstition: 200+ Signals Are Not One Google Juice

-Sorry Andy and the rest of the world: There is no hidden PageRank or Google juice that miraculously determines the ranking in Google’s results.
+There is no hidden Google juice that miraculously determines the ranking in Google’s results like some bloggers claim.
 It’s not 1998 anymore.

 You could have a high PageRank in the toolbar and not rank well at all already more than a year ago, while you could outrank high PR websites with a few considerations put into practice.
 Also a high PageRank link would in many cases not push a site’s ranking.